-Carbon footprint
+Carbon footprint and Alpine glaciers

 Alpine glaciers are particularly sensitive to global warming.
-The increase in greenhouse gas emissions, especially carbon dioxide (CO₂), contributes to rising global average temperatures and accelerates glacier melting.
+The increase in greenhouse gas emissions, especially carbon dioxide (CO₂), contributes to rising global temperatures and accelerates glacier melting.

-This page provides an educational estimate linking CO₂ emissions from human activities (such as travel) to a potential impact on Alpine glaciers.
-The objective is to make the connection between individual behaviour and changes in high-mountain environments easier to understand.
+This page offers an educational estimation that connects CO₂ emissions from human activities (such as transportation) to a potential impact on Alpine glaciers.

-Educational estimate based on average emission factors.
+Educational estimation based on average emission factors.

 Methodological note